mathsaey/training_schedule/README.md

 Under development:

 - Multi-account support (Done, with the exception of a UI to add users)
-- Share (parts of) your schedule publicly (Done, with the exception of a UI to create and manager shares)
+- Share parts of your schedule publicly (Done, with the exception of a UI to create and manage shares)

 ### Ideas for future versions